dcm4che/dcm4chee-arc-cs/docs/networking/config/queue.rst

     (dcmRetryOnWarning)"
     "
+    .. _dcmRetryInProcessOnStartup:

+    :ref:`Retry IN PROCESS on Startup <dcmRetryInProcessOnStartup>`",boolean,"Indicates to retry tasks left in status IN PROCESS on system start-up.

+    (dcmRetryInProcessOnStartup)"
+    "
     .. _dcmPurgeQueueMessageCompletedDelay:

     :ref:`Delay for purging completed queue messages <dcmPurgeQueueMessageCompletedDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which completed queue messages are purged.
 If absent, there is no deletion for that particular queue